ilmanzo/ilmanzo.github.com/curriculum.md

 - 2019: held Linux and Python and training courses
 - 2020: held a Cryptography / security (blockchain) training course for [Verona FabLab](https://www.veronafablab.it/)
 - 2021: held an IoT server security webinar for [Verona FabLab](https://www.veronafablab.it/)
+- 2021: held c# training for young students doing internship in a private company